Battling addiction and ready for treatment?

-Residents will be allowed to leave to attend work, family obligations, religious observation, 12-step meetings, etc. Residents can expect random drug testing or alcohol screening to show that they are still sober.
+Residents can leave to attend work, family obligations, religious observation, 12-step meetings, etc. Residents can expect random drug testing or alcohol screening to show that they are still sober.

 Typical Rules for a Halfway House

-Every halfway house will have its own set of house rules, but these house rules tend to be relatively common amongst halfway homes.
+Every halfway house will have its own unique rules, but these rules are relatively common among halfway homes.

 Typical house rules will include: